ufrgs-hyman/meican/docs/guide/installation-centos.md

 php composer.phar global require "fxp/composer-asset-plugin:~1.2.1"
 ```

 Install MEICAN and all dependencies.
 It is **possible** that before the installation you are prompted by a "access token" of GitHub.
-You must have an account on GitHub to get a valid token on [GitHub](https://github.com/settings/tokens).
+You must have an account on [GitHub](https://github.com/settings/tokens) to request a valid token.

 In the root folder run: